yassermb/DLA-Ranker/README.md

 - Classification of docking conformations based on CAPRI criteria (Incorrect, Acceptable, Medium, High quality)

-- Fast generation of cubes and and evaluation of interface.
+- Fast generation of cubes and evaluation of interface.

 - Training and testing 3D-CNN models.